kochenderferc/wikipedia-political-context/README.md

 python3 data_visualizer.py
 ```

-- A console interface should display with options to choose.
+- A console interface should display with options to choose from.

 #### Results